ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 	**Note**

-	-   If you configure the SUT using the setup configuration scripts, remember that the path of the setup script should contain at most 256 characters.
+	-   If you configure the SUT using the setup configuration scripts, remember that the path of the setup script should contain at the most 256 characters.

 	-   If your computer blocks scripts that are downloaded from the Internet for